Lao-Tze

 Ferris Jabr, Becoming Earth

 My visual art practice engages with the ways of water and particular waterways, translating water’s emotive, phemomenal, and empirical attributes.
-I’m especially driven by concern for salmon and ecological systems in the Columbia and Snake River basins.
-These andadromous fish travel from high mountain streams through dammed rivers to the Pacific Ocean and then make this epic journey in reverse.
+I’m especially driven by concern for salmon and ecological systems in the Columbia and Snake river basins in western North America.
+Many of the Columbia Basin’s anadromous fish travel from high mountain streams through dammed rivers to the Pacific Ocean and then make this epic journey in reverse.

-Distinct salmon species have co-evolved with individual natal streams where they instinctively return to spawn and die.
-Snake River salmon absorb nutrients from the Pacific Ocean and nourish these birth place ecosystems, hundreds of miles inland and thousands of feet in altitude.
-Robert McFarlane writes that, “each river is differently spirited and differently tongued—and so must be differently honoured.”
-Salmon’s co-evolution with natal streams embodies and exemplifies the diversity of river vitality and ecologies.
+Distinct salmon populations have co-evolved with individual natal streams where they instinctively return to spawn and die.
+Snake River salmon absorb nutrients from the Pacific Ocean and nourish the ecosystems of their birth place, up to 1,000 miles inland and up to 7,000 feet high in the Rocky Mountains.
+As Robert McFarlane writes, “each river is differently spirited and differently tongued—and so must be differently honoured.”
+The Pacific salmon’s co-evolution with natal streams embodies and exemplifies the diversity of river vitality and ecologies.